wikitree/wikitree-dynamic-tree/lib/biocheck-api/README.md

 ### isRecommendedTag

-Determine if a line starts with an HTML tag that is recommended for use on WikiTree.
+Determine if a line contains with an HTML tag that is recommended for use on WikiTree.
 Typically used for a line that starts with <